thedatadaddi/BenchDaddi/README.md

 ## Project Overview

-This project aims to provide a free and open-source suite of benchmarks to measure GPU performance on AI tasks.
-Currently, it covers three major GPU architectures: Transformers (BERT), RNNs (LSTM), and CNNs (ResNet50).
-More architectures and specific models will be added in subsequent versions.
-The project allows configuration of various model and GPU parameters.
-Eventually, the goal is to include all major and relevant datasets as well.
-Each GPU will be evaluated in terms of throughput, execution time, data transfer time, and memory usage for both training and testing (inference).
+This project aims to create a free and open-source benchmark suite for evaluating GPU performance on AI tasks.
+The current version supports deep learning tests across three major architectures: **Transformers (BERT)**, **RNNs (LSTM)**, and **CNNs (ResNet50)**.
+It also includes tests for **Ollama model variants** during inference.
+The benchmark suite is configurable, allowing users to test different model parameters and GPU configurations, with plans to expand coverage to additional architectures and models in future updates.

+### Deep Learning Tests
+Each GPU is evaluated across the following metrics for both training and inference:
+- **Throughput**: Number of samples processed per second.
+- **Execution Time**: Time taken for one training or inference iteration.
+- **Data Transfer Time**: Time spent transferring data between the host and the GPU.
+- **Memory Usage**: GPU memory consumption during training and inference.

+### Ollama Model Inference Tests
+For Ollama models, GPU performance is measured based on:
+- **Total Duration**: Overall time spent generating a response.
+- **Load Duration**: Time spent loading the model.
+- **Prompt Evaluation Duration**: Time taken to evaluate the input prompt.
+- **Response Evaluation Duration**: Time spent generating the response.
+- **Tokens per Second**: Speed of response generation, calculated as `eval_count / eval_duration * 10^9` (tokens per second).

+This benchmark suite will eventually support all major datasets and AI models, allowing comprehensive performance comparisons across a variety of AI tasks and GPU configurations.

 [Link To YouTube Video Explanation](https://youtu.be/aCRgkRWY4gw)